tonishka/tp/docs/DeveloperGuide.md

 * **Alternative 2 :** All edits are saved only after executing a save command (not implemented feature).
     * Pros: Allows user to revert their changes
     * Cons: System crashes will not save the edits.

+We chose to use alternative 1 in our implementation because in manually using the application and assessing its performance, we found that saving after every edit did not make a meaningful difference to performance and would not affect user experience.

 ### 5.2 Delete fields feature
 The **delete fields** feature can be used to delete fields stored for the contacts.